-Extremely well, mainly because our special circuit designs and patented radio protocols are thoughtfully designed for that purpose.
+Extremely well, mainly because our special circuit designs and proprietary radio protocols are thoughtfully designed for that purpose.

-All of our new wireless products that operate in unlicensed frequency bands (2.4 GHz, for example) employ proprietary spread spectrum communication protocols.
-What we’re doing for our Reply and OEM customers is innovative to say the least, and recent patent awards – plus several more patents pending – support that claim.
+All our new wireless products operate in unlicensed frequency bands enabling them to be used virtually anywhere in the world (2.4 GHz, for example) employ proprietary communication protocols.
 Moreover, our specialized communications methods are proven to be exceptionally tolerant of the interference that commonly occurs in unlicensed bands.
 That’s because:

-So if you’re concerned about interference, remember that not all RF is the same.
-Make sure your audience response system frequency hops to avoid the interference posed by other RF devices.
+SSo if you’re concerned about interference, remember that not all RF is the same.
+Make sure your audience response system is designed to avoid the interference posed by other RF devices.
 Also, look for one the uses a TDM method to prevent it from interfering with itself.

 And don’t blindly trust in commercial RF protocols, since many of those protocols were standardized for low volume networking and/or are not synchronized.
 Many of those alternatives depend on multiple transmissions to send data in hopes of that critical data eventually getting through to the base station.
 Their implementation might be characterized as follows: the more devices, the more retransmissions, the more data, the more potential for self-interference.
 That makes them inherently noisy, and it adds an element of chance to their solution.